What is Delta-8-THC?

 - What studies have been undertaken to determine its effects?

 Delta-8 THC: Is it legal?
-And what is it good for?
+What is it and what is it good for?

 Delta-8 THC is a minor cannabinoid known to be an analog of delta-9 THC — the most abundant cannabinoid found in marijuana.